kosei438/hello-world/README.md

 # hello-world2
 Just another repository
-This is hust a test
+This is just a test